IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-41.md

 **Important**: You must update the values of spec.storageClass and storageClassLargeBlock to be the RWX and RWO storage classes that are being used in your environment.
 You can find this by running the command `oc get sc`.

-#### Install Event Manager (CLI)
+#### Install IBM Netcool Operations Insight (CLI)

-Run the following command to install Event Manager by using GitOps to create an Argo CD App for Event Manager.
+Run the following command to install IBM Netcool Operations Insight by using GitOps to create an Argo CD App for IBM Netcool Operations Insight.

 ```sh
 argocd app create eventmanager-app \